thma/thma.github.io/posts/2022-07-04-polysemy-and-warp.md

 As we can see from the `main` function our whole app is just an ordinary `Network.Wai.Application` which is executed by `Warp.run`.

 So the final control of this application is managed by warp.
 We don't see anything of Polysemy here.
-Only if we dig deeper we'll find that the Polysemy effect stack is interpreted somewhere under the hood of the `Application`:
+Only if we dig deeper we'll find that the Polysemy effect stack is interpreted under the hood of the `Application`:

 ```haskell
 createApp :: Config -> Application